Chronosymbolic/Chronosymbolic-Learning/README.md

 # To reproduce Chronosymbolic-single

 Please refer to the configuration in `./experiment/result_summary.log`.
-The default config should also be decent.
+Using the default config in `config.yml` should also be decent.
 Even fixed random seeds can cause minor randomness that may slightly affect the performance.

 - `python test.py -f tests/safe -a -r -v -t 360 -o result/result_safe.log`